kubernetes/test-infra/prow/getting_started_deploy.md

   --confirm=false  # Remove =false to actually add hook
 ```

-If you don't want to use the `add-hook` utility, go to your org or repo and click `Settings -> Webhooks`.

 Look for the `http://an.ip.addr.ess/hook` you added above.
 A green check mark (for a ping event, if you click edit and view the details of the event) suggests everything is working!

-You can click `Add webhook` on the Webhooks page to add the hook manually,
-if you do not want to use the `update-hook` utility:
+2. If you do not want to use the `update-hook` utility, you can go the GitHub web page and add the hook manually:

-- Go to your org or repo and click `Settings -> Webhooks`, and click `Add webhook`
+- Go to your org or repo and click `Settings -> Webhooks`, and click `Add webhook`.
 - Change the `Payload URL` to `http://an.ip.addr.ess/hook` you are planning to add.
 - Change the `Content type` to `application/json`, and change your `Secret` to the `hmac-path` secret you created above.
-- Change the trigger to `Send me **everything**.`
+- Change the trigger to `Send me **everything**`.
-- Click `Add webhook`
+- Click `Add webhook`.

+### Use `hmac` tool to manage webhooks and hmac tokens (recommended)

+If you need to configure webhooks for multiple orgs or repos, the manual process does not work that well as it
+can be error-prone, and it'll be painful when you want to replace the hmac token if it is accidentally leaked.

+In such case, it's recommended to use the [hmac](/prow/cmd/hmac/README.md) tool to automatically manage the webhooks
+and hmac tokens for you via declarative configuration.

 ## Next Steps